Before we begin the manufacturing stage, here are some technical basics.

 1. Detach the old strap from the watch case

-Using a pump tool, detach the bracelet from the watch case.
+Using a pump tool, detach the strap from the watch case.
 Also detach the buckle from the watch strap.
 You can keep the same buckle or choose to change it (we sell them on our site).

-2. Set bracelet size
+2. Define the bracelet size

 3. Cut out the pattern pieces

-If the watch strap you want to remake is too small or much too large for you, we advise you to adjust the “standard dimensions” of our patterns.
+If the watch strap you want to remake is too small or much too big for you, we advise you to adjust the "standard dimensions" of our patterns.
 As a reminder, you can download the pattern here:

 4. Cut the leather